Wendall K. Harrington: Design career

 Harrington continued to expand her projections designing experience on various concerts and tours, including Talking Heads' Stop Making Sense, Simon & Garfunkel's Old Friends Tour, two of Chris Rock's comedy tours (Blind Ambition and No Excuses), and John Fogerty's Deja Vu Tour.
-She also devoted her time designing projections for special events, such as Esquire magazine's 50th Anniversary party.
-She designed player introductions for The New York Knicks, New York Liberty, and New York Rangers at Madison Square Garden, as well as the 2000 All-Star halftime show.

 Other works

 In 1978 she founded Luminous!
-Productions, Inc. where for six years she produced and directed multi-image and video projects for numerous corporate clients.
-The Multi-Image Murders and Fifty Who Made the Difference won several awards, including Gold Awards from IFPA, The Chicago Film Festival and the U.S. Industrial Film Festival.
-From 1988-1990, she served as a producer for a variety of Whittle Communications’ documentaries.
-Her work in the multi-image/video field includes the 1991 Words on Fire.
-She produced this half-hour program for PBS affiliate KTCA and Alive from Off Center.
+Productions, Inc.

 Harrington was also responsible for the re-design and re-launch of Esquire magazine in 1986.
-As design director for Esquire, she conceived and edited Randy Shiltsís’ My Life on the AIDS Tour, which was nominated for a National Magazine Award and published in Best American Essays of 1990.

-Harrington sits on the American Theatre Wing's Tony Award Nominating Committee.
+She is on the American Theatre Wing's Tony Award Nominating Committee.

 Academic career

 Harrington began her academic career in 1995 giving seminars in Broadway master lighting classes, which she helped to create, in universities along America's northeastern region, notably New York University, Yale University, Virginia Commonwealth University, and Long Island University.
 From 2005 to 2009, she served as lecturer on Projection for Performance at the Yale School of Drama's Design Department.
 In 2009 the co-chairs of the Design Department Ming Cho Lee and Stephen Strawbridge, announced that Wendall was to head the departments new projection concentration.
 The program began in the fall of 2010 and is one of the first graduate theatre training programs of its kind in the United States.